 Not quite ready to quit Gmail or Yahoo, but still want to stay out of the spotlight?
 Connect to a reliable VPN like CyberGhost VPN and create a fresh email account without providing your real information.

 Google, your ISP, and other companies can see your real IP address, location, and learn your online habits.
 CyberGhost VPN hides your IP, so your identity and location remains hidden.
 We also encrypt your data and traffic, so nobody can read the files and information you send.

-Gain access to thousands of servers worldwide and secure all your devices at the same time.
+Gain access to 116 server locations worldwide and secure all your devices at the same time.
 You can install CyberGhost VPN on up to 7 devices simultaneously and connect to a server with just a couple of clicks.
 You don’t have to be super tech-savvy to protect yourself from trackers and greedy companies that make money off of your data.